asreview/asreview/docs/source/lab/oracle.rst

 on the first model will be recognized as prior knowledge.
 Then, a second model can be trained on the partly-labeled data, and the new predictions will be based on the second model.
-In the simulation mode, this process can be simulated using the `model switching plug-in
+In the simulation mode, this process can be simulated using the third party `ASReview Model Switcher extension
 <https://github.com/JTeijema/asreview-plugin-model-switcher>`_ .